NREL/REopt_API/CONTRIBUTING.md

 ### I don't want to read this whole thing I just have a question!!!
-Please don't create an "issue" if you have a question.
-We have a discussion board **here**(TODO add URL).
+Please do not create an "issue" if you have a question.
+We have a discussion board **here**(TODO add URL or change to stackoverflow with "reopt" tag?).
+You might find answers to general questions on [our web site](https://reopt.nrel.gov/).
+Finally, if you want to reach out to us ...
 TODO should we include the following: You can also contact us at reopt@nrel.gov

 ## How Can I Contribute?